TuftsUniversity/high-usage-library-stats-alma-api/README.md

   - MMS Id
   - Permanent Call Number
   - Barcode
-    - This is the item barcode, but leave the field name &quot;Barcode&quot;
+    - This is the item barcode, but leave the field name \"Barcode\"
   - Loan Date
   - Loan Time
   - Return Date